Don't Let Your JAMB Score Fool You. Here's the Real Math That Determines Your University Admission.

 The Hidden Power: Calculating Your O'Level Component (20%)

-This is the secret weapon many students forget.
+This is the secret weapon that can make or break your admission.
 Universities look at your five most relevant O'Level subjects for your chosen course.
-They assign points to your grades.
-Here is a widely used grading scale:
+They assign points to your grades based on a standard scale.

 A1 = 4.0 points